zchy/accountDB_with_mySQL_and_Python/Version 2-Updated/readme.md

 # The updated version of Account Management Softwere.
 # Follow all the instractions stated on the previous one.
--Contains minor bug fixes.
+- Contains minor bug fixes.
--Contains Error fixes.
+- Contains Error fixes.
+- Nubers are now rounded upto 2 decimal places.